-Once your through to the search results page can view transaction history, property type, estate type (freehold/leasehold) and whether it’s a new build or not.
+The search results will show transaction history, property type, estate type (freehold/leasehold) and whether it’s a new build or not.

-It’s also worth bearing in mind that Price Paid Data excludes situations where:
+It’s also worth bearing in mind that Price Paid Data excludes scenarios where:

 - The sale not been lodged with HM Land Registry for whatever reason;

 - The property was not sold at its market value (such as auction sales, repossession purchases or through a We Buy Any House company like Property Solvers);

 - The property is bought for a discount under the Government’s ‘Right to Buy’ scheme;